psmak3/psmak3.github.io/_posts/top10s/2017-12-08-top10s-favoritetoys.md

 ![](https://target.scene7.com/is/image/Target/14163433_Alt50?wid=520&hei=520&fmt=pjpeg)

 Oh yeah, the Big Wheel.
 When I was 5, I was such a badass on this thing.
 I was riding around the neighborhood, hot blonde in one arm, bottle of Everclear in the other.
 I absolutely dominated the old 85715 back in the 70's.
 And why?
 Because of my goddamn Big Wheel, that's why!!
-Pretty much everyone owned a Big Wheel at one time, and they exist to this very day.
+Teh Big Wheel was the main form of transportation for many a child back in my day.
+But it also exists today in pretty much the same form!
 A true classic toy.

 # 8. Slinky